2. How long will it take for applications to be processed?

 Once a company has submitted the Project Summary Form, the CDC will determine within 10 business days whether the company or FTC may proceed to Step 2.
 If a project proceeds to Step 2, the applicant will submit the Project Application Form and the CDC will determine within 30 business days whether the project qualifies under the MIF.

-No. Applications for the MIF will be accepted from August 1, 2012 to July 31, 2014, subject to available funds.
+No. Applications for the MIF will be accepted on a first come, first served basis subject to available funds.

 You can download the MIF Program Guide, which includes the Project Summary Form for initial application, or you can call the CDC’s toll-free number 1-866-366-0676, or e-mail the program administrator (email@example.com) to receive a copy.